lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 The `autoexec.cfg` file is loaded and executed automatically by the dota2 client which acts as an engine which loads and combines other .cfg files into a flexible keyboard layout which is easy to modify.

-Take a sniff through the files—there are plenty of explanatory comments in each .cfg file.
+Take a sniff through the filesâ€”there are plenty of explanatory comments in each .cfg file.

 Each config file has its role.
 Once you understand what each does, it's easy to tweak.